amunategui/amunategui.github.io/_posts/2015-07-07-excel-data-dumps.md

 <BR><BR>
 ***Case 2: Hidden fields and drop down cells***

 This isn't really <b>R</b> related but it has come in handy for a recent project.
-We created call sheets for operators to use with a name and number per row along with a drop-down list indicating how the call went.
-We also wanted to have a user id so we could easily tie the person back to our master list and did that through a hidden column.
-This was so easy to do...
+We created call sheets for operators to use containing an ID, name and number on each row along with a drop-down list indicating how the call went.
+We also wanted to have the user ID on the sheet but not visible to the operator.
+And this is what we came up with...
 <BR><BR>
 Let's start a new spreadsheet.
 Here will add a drop down column for each row, every-other-row background formatting, and a hidden column for our IDs.
 <BR><BR>